 Now That You’re a Driving Teenager, Things are Different

 It’s fine that you and your brother no longer live in my house.
 I get the hassle of moving every other weekend.
 But today, I don’t even get my 1/3 of assumed time/connection with you.
 Your mom has won.
 She gets you 100% of the time.
 My time is relegated to my ability to offer enticing entertainment for us to do together.
 And you’re a 16-year-old girl with a great social life.
 I get why dinner or a movie with me is not first on your priority list.
 I understand why a text from me, saying “I love you, I’m thinking about you.” gets lost in the flurry of texts from your friends and even your mom, who is negotiating logistics and enforcing rules.
 I get it.
 Getting back to you is a challenge.

 But I’m never giving up on you.
 It is my job to reach out.
 It is my job to offer, invite, and set up any connective time we can have together.
 And with all of this, I want you to remember a couple of things.

 - I did not want or ask for the divorce.

-- The divorce was the biggest fear in life, and it came true no matter what I did to prevent it.
+- Divorce was the biggest fear in my life, and it came true no matter what I did to prevent it.